 Greenville offers a variety of shopping from department stores to specialty stores.
 To see a list of local shopping centers click on the following link: Greenville NC Shopping Centers.

-CenturyLink is the local phone service and internet service provider for Greenville.
+CenturyLink is a local phone service and internet service provider for Greenville.
 Click on the following link to obtain information about signing up for telephone service: CenturyLink.
-(For other telephone options, please look above at Cable Television, Telephone, and Internet Service)
+Suddenlink is also a local phone service and internet service provider for Greenville.
+Click on the following link to obtain information about signing up for telephone service: Suddenlink.

 Greenville Utilities Commission is the utility service provider for Greenville residents.
 Greenville Utilities is located at 401 South Greene Street.
 Click on the following link to obtain utility information: Greenville Utilities Commission.